GWilloughby99/Stop-and-search/README.md

 I strive to be fair and balanced as a journalist.
 This involves allowing others to view the data and see my methods.

-The article achieves balance by allowing the respective forces a chance to justify, whilst at the same time, not make any assumptions about whether disproportionately exists acorss any other force.
+The article achieves balance by allowing the respective forces a chance to justify, whilst at the same time, not make any assumptions about whether disproportionately exists across any other force.

 Further analysis is required to make national claims.